Directional Variograms#

 from azimuth in terms of coordinate distance.
 Therefore the

-defines a maximum
+bandwidth defines a maximum

 coordinate distance, a point can have from the azimuth line.